heimrichhannot/contao-privacy-protocol-bundle/README.md

+# Contao Privacy Protocol Bundle

+This bundle add a privacy logging entity to contao as required by the European Union's "General Data Protection Regulation" ( GDPR, in German: "Datenschutz-Grundverordnung", DSGVO).

+> [!NOTE]
+> **Legal disclaimer**
+> Use this bundle at your own risk.
+Although we as the developer try our best to design this bundle to fulfill the legal
+> requirements we __CAN'T GUARANTEE__ anything in terms completeness and correctness.
+Also we don't offer any legal
+> consulting.
+We strongly encourage you to consult a lawyer if you have any questions or concerns.

-# Contao Privacy Bundle
+# OLD README - Contao Privacy Bundle

 This bundle contains functionality concerning privacy and the European Union's "General Data Protection Regulation" ( GDPR, in German: "Datenschutz-Grundverordnung", DSGVO).

-## Legal disclaimer

-Use this bundle at your own risk.
-Although we as the developer try our best to design this bundle to fulfill the legal requirements we __CAN'T GUARANTEE__ anything in terms completeness and correctness.
-Also we don't offer any legal consulting.
-We strongly encourage you to consult a lawyer if you have any questions or concerns.

 ## Features